tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Back to the Future

-### Q: Which French duo had UK hits in 1998 with the songs 'Sexy Boy', 'Kelly Watch The Stars' ô 'All I Need'?
+### Q: Which French duo had UK hits in 1998 with the songs 'Sexy Boy', 'Kelly Watch The Stars' & 'All I Need'?
 - **Correct Answer:** Air
 - Fire
 - Earth